Feedback-Dominated Accretion Flows: Two-fluid AGN Disks

 Consider an ECO of mass $m$ in orbit inside the disk.
-There are several mechanisms which result in its migration through the disk.
-In this section, we generally make the approximation that all ECO orbits are circular, deferring the more general case of non-zero eccentricity to future work.
+There are several mechanisms that result in its migration through the disk.
+In this section, we generally make the approximation that all ECO orbits are circular, deferring the more general case of nonzero eccentricity to future work.
 However, we note when this assumption could qualitatively impact our results.

-\paragraph{Type I Migration} Type I migration is the (usually) inward movement of an embedded body in a disk of gas due to exchange of torques between the body and the linear density waves it creates in the gas.
+\paragraph{Type I Migration.} Type I migration is the (usually) inward movement of an embedded body in a disk of gas due to the exchange of torques between the body and the linear density waves it creates in the gas.
 In general, linear tidal perturbations from a single ECO will create two spiral arms that exert torques of opposite sign on the ECO; the residual difference between these two torques is the Type I torque $\Gamma_I$ \citep{GoldreichTremaine79, GoldreichTremaine80, Artymowicz93, Tanaka+02}.
-Note that although the net torque exchange on one ECO is relatively small (as it is a second order residual of the difference between each one-arm torque), the absolute magnitude of the one-armed torques can be much larger than the net type I torque, and for a very large number of ECOs, this could become a mechanism for global torque transfer.
+Note that although the net torque exchange on one ECO is relatively small (as it is a second-order residual of the difference between each one-arm torque), the absolute magnitude of the one-armed torques can be much larger than the net type I torque, and for a very large number of ECOs, this could become a mechanism for global torque transfer.
 However, if one considers a continuous ECO approximation (as we do) then the torque from inward spiral arms passing through a specific annulus will be canceled, to leading order, by the torque from the outer spiral arms also passing through this annulus.

-Alternatively, the density waves that produce type I torques can provide a source of local angular momentum transport in regions where the continuous embed approximation holds, via shock dissipation of the gravitational wakes \citep{GoodmanRafikov2001}.
-These shocks exert local torques that can be expressed in the effective alpha-viscosity prescription with a local $\alpha$ parameter.
+Alternatively, the density waves that produce type I torques can provide a source of local angular momentum transport in regions where the continuous embed approximation holds via the shock dissipation of the gravitational wakes \citep{GoodmanRafikov2001}.
+These shocks exert local torques that can be expressed in the effective $\alpha$-viscosity prescription with a local $\alpha$ parameter.
 This is an alternative (or additional) source of local effective viscosity (beyond the usual MRI picture).
-Using our black hole surface number density $S_\bullet$ and Eqs.
+Using our BH surface number density $S_\bullet$ and Eqs.
 8 and 35 from \citet{GoodmanRafikov2001}, we obtain the approximate value of this local effective viscosity, $\alpha_{\rm eff}$: